| HOME | BAND BIOGRAPHY |

 |

-| It was the beginning of the '60s and anyone with a fashion idea was looking for a way to market it.
-The Presidents were asked to model these cravats but never saw one being worn! | As the buzz about
+It was the eaerly'60s and anyone with a fashion idea was looking for a way to market it.
+The band was asked to model these trendy cravats. | The buzz about

-the band was good after the release of "Let The Sun Shine In" and "Candy Man", so The Presidents had these fan-club cards printed. |
+the band was good after the release of "Let The Sun Shine In" and "Candy Man", so The Presidents had these fan club cards printed. |

 |